Cornell-Allogators/smolVLA-FPGA-Accelerator/report/sections/04-implementations.typ

 The general structure of our kernels follows a three-stage workflow:

-*Definition:* We define the compute logic (e.g., matrix multiplications, element-wise ops) using high-level primitives.
+*1. Definition:* We define the compute logic (e.g., matrix multiplications, element-wise ops) using high-level primitives.
+This stage focuses purely on the algorithm's correctness without worrying about hardware details.

-*Scheduling:* We apply a separate scheduling pass where we inject hardware-specific optimizations.
+*2. Scheduling:* We apply a separate scheduling pass where we inject hardware-specific optimizations.
 This includes `s.pipeline()` to enable instruction-level parallelism and `s.partition()` to break down memory dependencies.
+A key optimization we apply is *tiling* (or blocking), which breaks large matrix operations into smaller chunks that fit into the on-chip BRAM, maximizing data reuse and minimizing off-chip memory access.

-*Build:* The Allo backend lowers this representation to HLS C++ and subsequently generates the bitstream for the Alveo U280.
+*3. Build:* The Allo backend lowers this representation to HLS C++ and subsequently generates the bitstream for the Alveo U280.

+For computationally intensive operations like matrix multiplication, we also explore *systolic array* implementations (as visualized in @fig:systolic-array in Section 4.3).
+This structured arrangement of processing elements minimizes global data movement, allowing us to achieve high frequency and DSP efficiency.

 /**********************************************************/

 == Accelerating Attention Layers

-#todo(Ezra, done: 50%)[
+#todo(Ezra, done: 100%)[
   *Attention Implementation*:
   - Detail `hardware_build/attention/self_attention`.
   - Explain the Q, K, V matrix multiplication chain.